mwangiwambui/jumpbox-practises/Linux_playbook/linux_processes.md

 `ps l`
 where the l is the long format.
 Gives an even more detailed view of the process.
 Including the parent ID.

+`nice -n 5 apt upgrade`
+Used to set the niceness level of a process.

+`renice 10 -p {pid}`
+Used to set the niceness level of an existing process.